 Parameters are classified as keywords or variables.
 Keywords are shown in uppercase letters.
-Variables, which represent names or values that you supply, are shown in lowercase letters and are either italicized or, in NetView help and BookManager publications, displayed in a differentiating color.
+Variables, which represent names or values that you supply, are shown in lowercase letters and are either italicized or, in NetView help, displayed in a differentiating color.

-In the following example, the USER command is a required keyword parameter, user\id is a required variable parameter, and password is an optional variable parameter.
+In the following example, the USER command is a keyword, the user_id parameter is a required variable, and the password parameter is an optional variable.